sequential-parameter-optimization/spotoptim/docs/manuals/save_load.md

+---
-# Save and Load in SpotOptim
+title: Save and Load in SpotOptim
+sidebar_position: 5
+eval: true
+---

 SpotOptim provides comprehensive save and load functionality for serializing optimization configurations and results.
 This enables distributed workflows where experiments are defined locally, executed remotely, and analyzed back on the local machine.